 We’ve done a ton of work on our front yard in the last few years.
 It’s gone from uninviting, unusable, unremarkable and so many other “un” words.
 Keep reading to see the latest transformation and see my small patio decorating ideas!

 If you’ve been around here for a while, you may have seen our Rockery Wall Transformation, but that is only a fraction of what we have done!
+We have worked on our backyard and side yard too.
 So many posts to write, so little time!
-I really need to get to those other posts about rebuilding our porch stairs, creating the walkway with pavers, and the rebuild of our large rockery wall.
-All of those are the lead up to this post.
-However, this post is way more fun to write because our front yard is the most done it has ever been!

 I couldn’t locate a true before photo.
-This picture above is from a couple years back when the large rock wall was re-done and concrete on garage poured, but before we created the walking path of step stones and finished planting.
-When we first moved in there were rock spray shrubs bordering the top of the garage and the path to get there was sloped and dangerous.
+This picture below is from a couple years back when the large rock wall was re-done and concrete on garage just poured, but before we created the walking path of step stones and finished planting.
+When we first moved in there were rock spray shrubs blocking access to the top of the garage and the path to get there was sloped and dangerous.

 Now, finally I can share our front patio and some small patio decorating ideas!